Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Virginia Civil War Trails series list.
 A significant historical date for this entry is March 23, 1862.

 Location.
-38° 19.977′ N, 79° 29.515′ W. Marker is in McDowell, Virginia, in Highland County.
-Marker can be reached from Bullpasture River Road (Virginia Route 678) 0.2 miles west of Highland Turnpike (U.S. 250), on the right when traveling west.
-Turn right at the Civil War Trails "Bugle" sign and take the road to Cemetery Hill.
-Touch for map.
-Marker is in this post office area: Mc Dowell VA 24458, United States of America.
-Touch for directions.
+This marker has been replaced by another marker nearby.
+It was located near 38° 19.977′ N, 79° 29.515′ W. Marker was in McDowell, Virginia, in Highland County.
+It could be reached from Bullpasture River Road (Virginia Route 678) 0.2 miles west of Highland Turnpike (U.S. 250), on the right when traveling west.
+Turn right at the Civil War Trails "Bugle" sign and take

 Battle Of McDowell Marker image.
 Click for full size.